Sell Me This Pen: It's AI-Powered

 ^ That’s what’s in the syslog when the Web UI is busy failing at life.
 So …what’s rc?

 “What?” indeed.
-Let’s try infil from the other SoC’s side.
-A few minutes of digging around the menus, I found the main feature that made me buy this thing: the secondary SoC can run docker containers via Portainer under “AI Board”.
+Let’s heed this cue and try infil from the other SoC’s side.
+A few minutes of digging around later, I found the main reason I got this thing: the secondary SoC can run docker containers via Portainer under “AI Board”.

 Cool, let’s install that and open it up: